arwaghaith/__OSEK__/README.md

 ## OSEK

-- OSEK stands for "Operating System Embedded Kernel.<br>"
+- OSEK stands for "Operating System Embedded Kernel.<br>

 - It is a widely used standard for real-time operating systems (RTOS) in embedded systems.